elliotwestlake/mars-rover-commander/README.md

 - Similarly in the interest of using minimal dependices, I used `node:readline` to read the user input.
 However it's not the cleanest and something like [prompts](https://www.npmjs.com/package/prompts) may be a better choice.
 - I'm using [tsx](https://www.npmjs.com/package/tsx) to run the application and tests as it's great for running typescript code with zero setup!
 - I used `npm` to generate the lock and run commands in this case, however day to day I often use `pnpm`
-- I was unsure what to do with the top left plateau coords.
-There's a case where the coords could exceed the plateau coords.
-The two options I see there would to either move them to the other side (like pacman) or stop the rover at the edge and ignore the instruction.

 ### Getting Started